andipaetzold/react-firehooks/docs/firestore.md

 Params:

 -   `documentReference`: Firestore DocumentReference that will be fetched
--   `options`: Options to configure how the document will be fetched
+-   `options`: Options to configure the document will be fetched
+    -   `source`: Firestore source to fetch the document from.
+Default: `default`.
+[Read more](https://firebase.google.com/docs/firestore/query-data/get-data#source_options)
+    -   `suspense`: Whether to use React suspense-mode.
+Default: `false`.
+[Read more](docs/react-suspense.md)

 Returns: